 Regulation of Presynaptic Architecture by the Conserved Giant Ubiquitin Ligase RPM-1

 We have taken a combinatorial approach using genetics and biochemistry to dissect the signaling pathways regulated by RPM-1.
 We hypothesize that one reason the synapses are improperly formed in rpm-1 mutants is because RPM-1 substrates are not degraded in a timely manner.
 To identify such substrates, we screened among rpm-1(lf) mutants for second-site mutations that eliminate or reduce the activity of candidate RPM-1 substrates, therefore restoring synaptic defects of rpm-1(lf) to normal organization.
-This analysis led us to the identification of a novel MAP kinase cascade composed of the dual leucine zipperbearing MAPKKK DLK-1, the MAPKK MKK-4, and the p38-like MAP kinase PMK-3.
-Inactivation of these three kinases suppresses rpm-1(lf) synaptic defects, whereas elevated expression or constitutive activation of the kinases causes synaptic defects resembling rpm-1(lf).
+This analysis led us to the identification of a novel MAP kinase cascade composed of the dual leucine zipper–bearing MAPKKK DLK-1, the MAPKK MKK-4, the p38-like MAP kinase PMK-3, and the MAPKAP2 MAK-2.
+Inactivation of each of these kinases suppresses rpm-1(lf) synaptic defects, whereas elevated expression or constitutive activation of the kinases causes synaptic defects resembling rpm-1(lf).
 The DLK-1/MAPKKK is localized to the synaptic region, and its synaptic abundance is elevated in rpm-1 mutants.
 Biochemically, RPM-1 can bind DLK-1 and can stimulate ubiquitination of DLK-1.
 Thus, the activity of this MAP kinase cascade is negatively controlled by RPM-1 through the regulation of protein stability.
 This underscores the importance of ubiquitin-mediated regulation in synapse development.

 Our study further reveals an in vivo function for a previously unknown MAP kinase cascade in presynaptic development.
-What is the signaling output of the DLK-1/MKK-4/PMK-3 cascade?
-In our recent studies, we have identified a fourth MAP kinase called MAPKAP2 that is activated by PMK-3.
-Together these four kinases control the mRNA stability of a transcription factor that is a member of the basicleucine zipper (bZip) protein family.
+What is the signaling output of the DLK-1/MKK-4/PMK-3/MAK-2 cascade?
+In our recent studies, we have identified a transcription factor that is a member of the basic–leucine zipper (bZip) protein family as a key target of the MAP kinases.
 Using live imaging and axotomy, we demonstrated that the mRNA of this bZip protein is present in axons and near synapses, and that the mRNA can be induced to be translated locally in a manner that is dependent on DLK-1.
 These studies reveal the potential importance of local protein synthesis in synapse formation and maintenance.